What Did Barbary Pirates Really Want?

 Missing Pieces of the Story

-The eye-opening book "Piracy, Slavery, and Redemption: Barbary Captivity Narratives from Early Modern England," published by Columbia University Press, sheds light on this often overlooked historical complexity.
-The authors give us important context that’s usually missing from talks about Barbary pirates.
+The eye-opening book "Piracy, Slavery, and Redemption: Barbary Captivity Narratives from Early Modern England," published by Columbia University Press, provides some missing context about Barbary Wars.

-As they say in their insightful introduction: “Although the North African privateers sought profit from capturing Britons and other Europeans, they also wished to retaliate against attacks on them by these same Europeans, whom they and their Muslim co-religionists had encountered as marauding crusaders and piratical ifrangi since the medieval period."
+The insightful introduction reads as follows: “Although the North African privateers sought profit from capturing Britons and other Europeans, they also wished to retaliate against attacks on them by these same Europeans, whom they and their Muslim co-religionists had encountered as marauding crusaders and piratical ifrangi since the medieval period."

 This quote really changes how we think about that time.
 Many of North Africa’s maritime actions were actually responses to ongoing European attacks rather than unprovoked aggression.